nextpyp/pyp/docs/tutorials/surface_milo.rst

         - Enable ``Enable Compilation``

-        - Set ``Compile mode`` to *"reduce overhead"*

-      After we run the block, we can see that we initially have 5214 patches.
+      After we run the block, we can see that we initially have 4937 patches.

     .. md-tab-item:: Evaluation